radwinskis/RadGEEToolbox/README.md

 - Easily call in a variety of useful color palettes for image visualization
 - Easily define visualization parameter dictionaries
 - AND more with a continual list of growing features

+### New features included in version 1.5.0
+- Support for Sentinel 1 SAR data
+   - Includes all high-level functionality from the LandsatCollection and Sentinel2Collection modules
+   - Easy to defin the type of S1 data to use (instrument mode, polarization, pixel size, orbit direction, etc)
+   - Multilooking
+   - Speckle filtering (Lee-Sigma)
+   - Converting dB to sigma naught, or sigma naught to dB
+- Support for calculating the values along a transect or collection of transects
+   - Works for each image collection module
+   - Can iterate along an image collection and store transect values for each transect and for each image
+   - Stores transect data as a DataFrame
+   - Automatically saves transect data to csv files when iterating along a collection

 ### ⌨️ Basic Usage
 RadGEEToolbox is organized so that all functions are associated with each LandsatCollection and Sentinel2Collection class modules.
 You will need to define a base class collection, using arguments standard to defining ee.ImageCollections, and then you can call any of the class property attributes, methods, or static methods to complete processing.
 Utilizing class attribute propertues allows for very short code lines and very fast processing, while utilizing the methods allows for expanded customization of processing but requires more arguments and interaction from the user.
 The choice is up to you!